sradc/patchless_mlp_mixer/README.md

 ## Autoencoder

-Note skip connections aren't used for the autoencoder, because they cause the network to be initialised as the identify function.
+Note skip connections aren't used for the autoencoder, because they cause the network to be initialised as the identity function.

 ```python